juxt/joplin/README.md

 Create a new migration scaffold file for a single database in an environment.
 This command requires that you specify both a database and identification string of the migrations.

+- `lein joplin pedning ENV DB`

+Print pending migrations for a databases in an environment.

 ### Writing migrators

 Joplin migrators defaults to be 'code driven'.
 They are basic Clojure files and allows the migrators to be as simple or complicated as needed.
 If you are working with a SQL database, there is a second flavour of migrators at your disposal; ragtime-style sql migrators.